custom-components/wienerlinien/README.md

 'Datenquelle: Stadt Wien – data.wien.gv.at'
 Lizenz (CC BY 3.0 AT)
 ***
-Due to how `custom_componentes` are loaded, it is normal to see a `ModuleNotFoundError` error on first boot after adding this, to resolve it, restart Home-Assistant.
+Due to how `custom_components` are loaded, it is normal to see a `ModuleNotFoundError` error on first boot after adding this, to resolve it, restart Home-Assistant.